intel1337/intel1337/README.md

 ![](https://komarev.com/ghpvc/?username=intel1337)
 # Welcome to my profile visitor@kali-$_
 My Enterprise / Portfolio : https://aetherweb.dev
+Please read this README Closely, i put a lot of effort in it, and you'll know everything you need to know about me, whether you're a client, hirer, student, or teacher / else.

 ## About Me
 - 📦 : 18yo